 *While the Chinook Salmon is not native to this area, they were introduced and subsequently naturalized to reduce invasive Alewife fish populations.
 They are also included in the Joint Strategic Plan for Management of Great Lakes Fisheries.
 Additionally, this fish serves as a biological indicator for the health of our rivers serving as spawning sites.

-Involved Schools: Alcona Elementary School, Onaway High School, Oscoda School, Rogers City Middle School, Inland Lakes Elementary School
+Involved Schools: Alcona Elementary School, Besser Elementary School, Onaway High School, Oscoda School, Rogers City Middle School, Inland Lakes Elementary School

 Involved Community Partners: MI Department of Natural Resources